© 2020 Greenspace Designs Ltd All rights reserved

 To ensure safety underfoot in all weathers, we provide a non-slip surface in a black ‘zebra pattern’ made using recycled car tyre crumb fixed to the timber with an industrial adhesive.
 As an optional extra, our durable rubber crumb non-slip surface can be used to create text and images on boardwalk surfaces.
 Previously we have created engaging artwork showing local wildlife to provide an extra level of visitor interaction.

-A range of handrails can be installed to fit either our boardwalks or to pre-existing bridges and boardwalks.
+A range of handrails can be installed to fit either our boardwalks and pond dipping platforms or to fit pre-existing bridges and boardwalks.
 These can either be traditional plain box rails, or for added interest we can engrave wildlife, poetry or local history images onto the handrails.
 Carvings of the local views or wildlife are a popular option for the wider plank style handrails.
 An interpretive carved handrail can bring an extra tactile dimension to a visitor’s experience for an added level of engagement with your local green space.
 Any artwork can be added to the handrails, from children’s drawings to company logos or lines of poetry.
 Click here to see more information on our artwork and etching capabilities.

 In the past we have provided directional information, interpreted life cycles, food chains, animal footprints and other ecological concepts using this unique medium.
 Boardwalks can form a unique part of an interactive visitor trail.